Grammar & Composition Workshop

 Along the way, students will look at some of those seemingly trifling rules of grammar and writing such as when to spell out numbers, whether to use affect or effect, and how to avoid passive voice (or even to use it for rhetorical effect); and they will weigh in on some of the ever-changing rules of grammar such as whether or not it okay to split an infinitive or to start a sentence with a coordinating conjunction.
 Class time will involve grammatical analysis, engaging discussions, hands-on writing activities, and even grammar jokes.
 And yes, students will diagram a few sentences, but previous experience is not required!

 Students will analyze sentence structure, practice revision and editing skills in their own writing, read a book, and complete a final project.
+Please note that this course is designed for students who already know how to write well-developed paragraphs with topic sentences, support, and concluding sentences.
+The focus is on improving and editing paragraphs rather than on learning to write paragraphs.

 Date & Time